• Skip to primary navigation

 How do you cut aluminum with plasma?

-Some believe that Aluminum cannot be cut with plasma because the material can’t withstand the heat.
+Some believe that Aluminum can’t be cut with plasma because the material can’t withstand the heat.
 However, using the right combination of gases, you can efficiently cut Aluminum with plasma.
 When cutting Aluminum, use a high-amperage plasma system and a mixture of argon and helium gas.

 Best Selling Plasma Cutters